Space History Photo: Apollo 8 Recovery

-In this historical photo from the U.S. space agency, the Apollo 8 crew stands in the doorway of a recovery helicopter after arriving aboard the carrier U.S.S.
-Yorktown, recovery vessel for the historic initial manned lunar orbital mission.
-In left foreground is astronaut Frank Borman, Mission Commander.
-Behind Borman is astronaut James A. Lovell Jr., Command Module pilot; and on the right is astronaut William A. Anders, Lunar Module pilot.
+In this historical photo from the U.S. space agency, a team of U.S. Navy underwater demolition swimmers prepares the Apollo 8 command module for being hoisted aboard the carrier U.S.S.
+Yorktown, prime recovery vessel for the initial manned lunar orbital mission.
+The crew members - astronauts Frank Borman, James A. Lovell, Jr., and William A. Anders - had already egressed the spacecraft and were aboard the recovery ship at the time of this photo on Dec.
+27, 1968.

 Each weekday, SPACE.com looks back at the history of spaceflight through photos (archive).